gcanti/babel-plugin-tcomb/README.md

-Babel plugin for static and runtime type checking using Flow and tcomb.
+}Babel plugin for static and runtime type checking using Flow and tcomb.

 **Tools**